What is Project Management as a Service and why do you need it?

 But the key point is that PMaaS is more of a shift in mindset.
 As with most business today, you must evaluate how your organization can move from project management viewed from an operations-based approach with the focus on process; to a customer service based approach where the focus is on value.

 Why clients move to managed services

-Similar to the move to managed services for IT solutions, clients are looking for providers to remove some of the burden of delivering support services, allowing them to focus on their core competency or what they do best.
+Similar to the move to managed services for IT solutions, clients are looking for providers to remove some of the burdens of delivering support services, allowing them to focus on their core competency or what they do best.
 Clients may have many different reasons for wanting to move to a managed service model.
-It may not make sense in all situations, however could be considered in environments where one or more of these conditions exist:
+It may not make sense in all situations, however, it could be considered in environments where one or more of these conditions exist:

 - There are challenging, critical change initiatives where the company needs confidence in its PMO delivery;